rtanglao/rt-kits-api2/README.md

 ## 28may2020 open questions with the escalate tag

-* first get the questions by updated time i.le. updated may 28, 2020 and then open them in wsl
+* first get the questions by updated time i.e. updated may 28, 2020 and then open them in wsl

 ```bash
 ../get-by-updated-time-question-url-answers-for-arbitrary-time-period.rb 2020 5 28 2020 5 28